Call Dr. Donnelly Book Consult

 Connect Everything to Health & Medicine

 The MCAT tests behavioral science through a medical lens.
-When studying a concept like "socioeconomic status," immediately think about how it affects access to healthcare, disease prevalence, treatment adherence, and health outcomes.
-This applied mindset mirrors how questions are written.
+When you study a concept like "socioeconomic status," ask yourself: how does this affect access to healthcare?
+What about disease rates, treatment adherence, or health outcomes?
+This applied mindset mirrors how MCAT questions are written.

 Practice Eliminating Distractor Answers

 Psych/Soc answer choices are designed to exploit imprecise understanding.
-Two options often look nearly identical until you notice a key word that changes the meaning entirely.
-Train yourself to identify these subtle distinctions by doing extensive question practice with thorough answer review.
+Two options often look nearly identical.
+Then you notice one key word that changes the meaning entirely.
+Train yourself to spot these differences.
+Do plenty of practice questions and review every answer thoroughly.

 Expert Guidance